lukesamjohn/github-slideshow/_posts/0000-01-02-lukesamjohn.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our lukesamjohn's slide!"
 ---
 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)
 Use the left arrow to go back!